Pomax/BezierInfo-2/chapters/extremities/content.en-GB.md

 Easy-peasy.
 We can now almost trivially find the roots by plugging those values into the quadratic formula.

+And as a cubic curve, there is also a meaningful second derivative, which we can compute by simple taking the derivative of the derivative.

 ### Quartic curves: Cardano's algorithm.

 We haven't really looked at them before now, but the next step up would be a Quartic curve, a fourth degree Bézier curve.
 As expected, these have a derivative that is a cubic function, and now things get much harder.
 Cubic functions don't have a "simple" rule to find their roots, like the quadratic formula, and instead require quite a bit of rewriting to a form that we can even start to try to solve.